intel-unesp-mcp/infieri2019-session1/README.md

 Each memory controller is based on the GDDR5 specification, and supports two channels per memory controller.
-At up to 5.5 GT/s transfer speed, this provides a theoretical aggregate bandwidth of 352 GB/s (gigabytes per second) directly connected to the Intel® Xeon Phi™ coprocessor.
+At up to 5.5 GT/s transfer speed, this provides a theoretical aggregate bandwidth of 352 GB/s (gigabytes per second) directly connected to the Intel® Xeon Phi coprocessor.

 For more detailed information please refer to ”Intel® Xeon Phi™
 Coprocessor: System Software Developers Guide".

 ### 1.3 Overview of the Xeon Phi™ system software and programming models ###

-The Intel® Xeon Phi™ coprocessor needs support from system software components to operate properly and interoperate with other hardware components in a system.
-The system software component of the Xeon Phi™ coprocessor, known as the Intel Many Integrated Core (MIC) Platform Software Stack (MPSS), provides this functionality.
-When installing coprocessors for use in an Intel Xeon® processor platform for the first time, an early step that needs to be done is to download, install, and launch the latest version of Intel MPSS.
+The Intel Xeon Phi coprocessor needs support from system software components to operate properly and interoperate with other hardware components in a system.
+The system software component of the Xeon Phi coprocessor, known as the Intel Many Integrated Core (MIC) Platform Software Stack (MPSS), provides this functionality.
+When installing coprocessors for use in an Intel Xeon processor platform for the first time, an early step that needs to be done is to download, install, and launch the latest version of Intel MPSS.